An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Elliptic dif ference equations

 \end{proof}

 By symmetry, we obtain the following result.

 \begin{thm} Let $M(z)$ be a nonsingular meromorphic matrix.
-Then the following are equivalent: \begin{itemize} \item{(1)} $M(z)$ is a meromorphic fundamental matrix for some $p$-theta $q$-difference equation. \item{(2)} $M(z)^t$ is a meromorphic fundamental matrix for some $q$-theta $p$-difference equation. \item{(1')} $M(z)^{-t}$ is a meromorphic fundamental matrix for some $p$-theta $q$-difference equation. \item{(2')} $M(z)^{-1}$ is a meromorphic fundamental matrix for some $q$-theta $p$-difference equation, \end{itemize} as are the corresponding statements with ``some'' replaced by ``a unique''.
-Furthermore, if the above conditions hold, the multipliers of the difference equations of (1) and (2) agree, and are inverse to those of (1') and (2'). \end{thm}
+Then the following are equivalent: \begin{itemize}\itemsep=0pt \item[$(1)$] $M(z)$ is a meromorphic fundamental matrix for some $p$-theta $q$-difference equation; \item[$(2)$] $M(z)^t$ is a meromorphic fundamental matrix for some $q$-theta $p$-difference equation; \item[$(1')$] $M(z)^{-t}$ is a meromorphic fundamental matrix for some $p$-theta $q$-difference equation; \item[$(2')$] $M(z)^{-1}$ is a meromorphic fundamental matrix for some $q$-theta $p$-difference equation, \end{itemize} as are the corresponding statements with ``some'' replaced by ``a unique''.
+Furthermore, if the above conditions hold, the multipliers of the difference equations of~$(1)$ and~$(2)$ agree, and are inverse to those of~$(1')$ and~$(2')$. \end{thm}

-\begin{rem} In the elliptic case, the above observations were made by Etingof \cite{EtingofPI:1993}, who also noted that the associated $q$-elliptic $p$-difference equation can be thought of as the monodromy of $M$. \end{rem}
+\begin{rem} In the elliptic case, the above observations were made by Etingof \cite{EtingofPI:1993}, who also noted that the associated $q$-elliptic $p$-dif\/ference equation can be thought of as the monodromy of $M$. \end{rem}

-Given a $p$-theta $q$-difference equation, the corresponding meromorphic fundamental matrix is by no means unique, and thus we obtain a whole family of related $q$-theta $p$-difference equations.
-There is, however, a natural equivalence relation on $q$-theta $p$-difference equations such that any $p$-theta $q$-difference equation gives rise to a well-defined equivalence class.
+Given a $p$-theta $q$-dif\/ference equation, the corresponding meromorphic fundamental matrix is by no means unique, and thus we obtain a whole family of related $q$-theta $p$-dif\/ference equations.
+There is, however, a natural equivalence relation on $q$-theta $p$-dif\/ference equations such that any $p$-theta $q$-dif\/ference equation gives rise to a well-def\/ined equivalence class.
 First, we need to understand the extent to which the fundamental matrix fails to be unique.

 \begin{lem} Let $M(z)$ and $M'(z)$ be fundamental matrices for the same $p$-theta $q$-difference equation $v(qz)=A(z)v(z)$.
 Then

 for some nonsingular meromorphic matrix $D(z)$ with $q$-elliptic coefficients. \end{lem}